lune001/PowerShell-PDF/README.md

 Creating PDF reports in PowerShell

 ### Installation
+Download the files *PDF.psm1*, *iTextSharp.xml* and *iTextSharp.dll*.
+To create PDF files, you need to import the assembly, then import the PDF module.

-Download the files here then run `.\kittens-report.ps1` to make a custom report (`kittens-report.pdf`).
+A sample script is provided.
+Run `.\kittens-report.ps1` to make a custom report (`kittens-report.pdf`).
 Edit the script to customize your PDF.

+Note that you may need to right click on the files and select Properties -> Security -> Unblock if the assembly won't import.

 ### Example
 This will create a PDF showing running processes: